collinco/SavedRedditInterface/README.md

 <!-- Features -->
 ## Features
-After authenticating you will be able to
+After authenticating users will be able to:
 - see all your saved items on one page
 - see how exactly how many posts or items you have
 - follow a link to the item